automata-network/docs/docs/anydao/introduction.md

 ![](../assets/anydao-image.png){style="zoom:80%"}

 Governance is a perennial issue that has taken on weighted importance with the considerable growth of blockchain protocols, with many of these networks boasting billions in locked value on their platforms.
-Be that as it amy, participation rate remains low.
-One of the most immediate challenges for most Web3 projects on the path of progressive decentralization is in figuring out the tangle of collective decision making.
+Be that as it may, participation rate remains low.
+One of the most immediate challenges for most Web3 projects on the path of decentralization is in figuring out the tangle of collective decision making.

 [AnyDAO](https://anydao.app) is designed with powerful, intutiive tools to help make this happen.